michaeljs1990/docs/notes/scala/spark.md

 This is doing the same as left join except we have decided that rdd2 is the data we care about so the key of 6 has been included in the output and 4 has been dropped.

+## Shuffling

+Shuffling is important to consider when performing operations on RDDs.
+Take for example the case that you have 10 nodes and an RDD in the form of `(Key, Value)` that has been partitioned across the cluster.
+If you wanted to `groupByKey` each node in the cluster has to talk to each and every other node in the cluster to find out what Values belong to what Key.
+This is a lot of network traffic if you have large sets of data.
+If you instead reducedByKey it will reduce locally before talking over the network so instead of every `(Key, Value)` pair needing to make a network call you are only doing it once per node in the form of `(Key, (Values))` after your reduce has finished.

 ## Caching